Totaal-Software/testlog/README.md

 [![Build Status](https://travis-ci.org/Totaal-Software/testlog.svg?branch=master)](https://travis-ci.org/Totaal-Software/testlog)

 Library to interact with logging in JUnit tests.
+Some main concepts are:

+- Muting: make log entirely silent
+- Assertions: assert that the log only contains specified messages of a given level

 ## Requirements